surbhidighe/JavaScript-Top-Interview-Questions/README.md

 ```
 ###### Features of arrow functions
 1. They use a concise syntax which makes them shorter and easier to read as compared to traditional function expressions
-2. They do not bind their own this value, but instead inherit the this value from the enclosing lexical scope (i.e., the scope in which it is defined)
+2. They do not bind their own this value, but instead inherit the this value from the enclosing lexical scope
 3. They do not have "prototype" property and hence cannot be used as a constructor
 4. If the arrow function body consists of a single expression, that expression will be implicitly returned, without the need for a return statement.
 5. If an arrow function has only one parameter, the parentheses around the parameter list can be omitted.